Probate Q&A Series

 When a testator’s original will goes missing, North Carolina law lets you probate a properly executed copy if you prove three things:

 2. Non-revocation of the original.
 You must establish that the testator did not intentionally destroy, cancel or revoke the original document.
-A sworn statement by the custodian of the duplicate and testimony from witnesses can satisfy this requirement.
+A sworn statement by the custodian of the duplicate and testimony from witnesses can support this requirement.

 3. Accuracy of the duplicate.
 You must confirm that the copy you offer fairly and completely reflects the original will’s contents.
 Affidavits or testimony from persons who reviewed the original will support your proof.